stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 **Aboutbooks GmbH** (https://www.lovelybooks.de/)
 *LovelyBooks is a meeting point for readers, authors, and publishers.*

-I realized promotions from publishers on the platform for new books.
+I built promotions from publishers on the platform for new books.

 + Refactored the CSS to reduce the size and introduced the BEM notation to increase the reusability.